RossCampbellDev/Splunk/README.md

 for more advanced filtering than 'where'
 `| regex col1="abc.*"`

+### eval-if
+creates a new field in events by using existing field(s) calculates an expression and puts the value into a specified new field can evaluate mathematical, string, and boolean expressions

+`eval<FieldName> = if(x,y,z)`
+where FieldName is the name of the field that will be returned by the expression if is the function, xyz are the args
+"if X is true, return Y.  else, return Z" similar to a java ternary operator

 ## Visualising Data
 click on a selected field to the left of the data window on the events screen we can click 'top values by name' or any of the other options to generate a simple report